ipr-cnrs/pkg_utils/README.md

 Based on the [Oefenweb module][oefenweb ansible updatedb], thanks !

-* Set the default configuration file for *updatedb*.
+* Set the default configuration file for *updatedb* and update the database for Mlocate with an handler.
 * Ensure to not scan some path, directories and filesystem.

 ## Development